 If you’re already standing in front of Seljalandsfoss, just take a left turn and follow the gravel path.
 Within 10 minutes, you’ll arrive at another set of falls that are set high above the ground.
 If you’re keen, you can scramble up the face of the hill.

 However, the sneakier and cooler way to see these falls is to duck around to the left side.
 There, you’ll find a creek running out of a crevice in the wall of the hill.
 You can squeeze through the opening inside and meet Gljúfrabúi face to face.

-If you’ve done any Iceland research at all, you’ll already know this is one of the most iconic locations you can visit along the Ring Road.
+If you’ve done any Iceland research at all, you’ll already know this is one of the most iconic points of interest on the Ring Road.

-This DC airplane crashed in 1973.
-Since then just about every person driving the Ring Road has stopped to check it out.
+This DC airplane crashed in 1973 and since then just about every person driving the Ring Road in Iceland has stopped to check it out.

 The site itself is about a 30-minute walk from the parking lot.

 This beach, while awesome, has been hailed as one of the most dangerous beaches on Iceland’s Ring Road.
 The waves are so unpredictable and so sudden, people are swept out to sea every year.

 There are signs everywhere warning tourists to keep their distance and it’s good advice.

 Appreciate the scenery; admire the nearby Basalt Columns just behind you; perhaps grab a snack at the Black Beach Restaurant.
 Whatever you do, just do NOT turn your back on the ocean!